 If someone within your household or support bubble develops symptoms, you should self-isolate for 10 days from the onset of their symptoms or wait for them to receive a negative test result before returning.

-Yes, face coverings are required in all communal areas of buildings on the Academy premises unless you are exempt.
+Yes, face coverings are required in all areas of buildings on the Academy premises unless you are exempt.

 You may remove face coverings when in classrooms or when eating and drinking in designated areas.

 Face coverings should be worn in line with the PHE guidance to ensure they are effective.

 If you, or someone in your household or support bubble experiences symptoms, DO NOT ATTEND the Academy.
 The main symptoms include a fever, a new and continuous cough, or a loss of taste and smell.

 If you develop one or more of the main symptoms of Covid-19 you should get a test and you and anyone you live with should stay at home and not have visitors until you get the test result.
 If you have symptoms you should isolate for 10 days from when they started.
 If you have not had symptoms, the 10 days starts from when you had the test.
 You should not return until you receive a negative test result or your isolation period has finished.

 If you are already at the Academy when you develop symptoms, you will be asked to go to an isolation room before going home to isolate and book a test.

 You should inform the Academy of your test results as soon as you receive them.